bijoy111/Term-project-for-1-1/README.md

 >
 >Now play the game

+#Where you will find the main code
+>You will find the code in pac.cpp under IGraphics-master folder
 #In case you face any problem
 >Contact with me by email (bijoysaeem@gmail.com).
 >Or you can google and get the solution.